Making a claim under the NSW CTP green slip scheme

 2. Report the accident to the police and get an event number.
 If you cannot provide the insurer with an event number, you may be asked for additional information (such as photographs of the accident and hospital discharge summaries).

-3. Next, directly notify the insurer of the at-fault vehicle or use SIRA’s Online Claim Notification to begin the claims process.
+3. Directly notify the insurer of the at-fault vehicle or use SIRA’s CTP Connect to begin the claims process.
 You must attempt to find out the registration plate number of the at-fault vehicle before making a claim.

-4. Within 3 months, make a full claim by lodging these two forms with the insurer of the at-fault vehicle (if more than one vehicle was involved) or the insurer of the vehicle (if the accident was caused by only one vehicle):
+4. Within 3 months, make a full claim with the insurer of the at-fault vehicle (if more than one vehicle was involved) or the insurer of the vehicle (if the accident was caused by only one vehicle) by lodging these two forms:

 5. To claim for any funeral expenses, lodge with the insurer of the at-fault vehicle: